 Brands that we have connected with experienced sellers have also said that this allowed them to focus more on their supply chain and product development.

 Protecting your brand on Amazon is different than most other retail channels; however, it is not impossible.
 Here is a review of some basic steps we recommend you take to help protect your brand:

 - Enroll in the Brand Registry or IP Accelerator Program;

-- Track your listings with Sellzone’s Listing Protection software; and
+- Track your listings with Sellzone’s Listing Alerts software; and

 - Monitor 3P sellers and conduct test buys for suspected counterfeit products.

 You've read to the end, you rock!
 As a thank you, we'd like to offer you the use of Sellzone toolkit for free for 30 days instead of 7.

 Sellzone is a powerful toolkit designed to help your business grow and keep on growing.
 Seven complimentary tools help sellers find the winning product, boost their visibility, grow traffic, improve conversions, and make the most of advertising.